 Your number one son!

-For the past almost a year now, I have been working closely with a really great company Entirenet on some really cool project.
+For the past almost a year now, I have been working closely with a really great company Entirenet on some really cool projects.
 Entirenet is an experienced organization in L & D and has some very talented team members.
 One of the big projects we have been working on is a series of safety videos for the Washington Wine Industry.
 It has been a fun project.
 I am looking forward to sharing this project with you all when it is complete.

 One of the conversations I have been having with Entirenet’s leadership team is about all the great things happening in learning and development today.
 As part of those discusions we have talked about our mutual belief in community and sharing our expertise.
 They really like the interviews that I do with industry thought leaders and asked if I could produce a series for their blog readers and community.
 I of course was flattered and jumped at the change to collaborate with them on another project.